NetSec Spotlight: AI Access Security

 Without AI-specific inspection:

-• Application or web traffic identified
+- Application or encrypted web traffic identified

-• No prompt-level data inspection
+- No prompt-level inspection is applied

 With AI Access Security:

-• Traffic decrypted and inspected inline
+- Traffic is decrypted and inspected inline

-• AI application identified
+- AI application is identified

 Platform Outcomes